izayaharchuleta/NetworkingActivities1/README.md

 # Networking Activities Lab 1 (Observing ICMP Traffic)
 This lab kicks off a demo series of my networking and remote desktop skills.
 I use Microsoft Remote Connection to observe ICMP traffic between two Azure VMs.
 Using PowerShell, I ping one VM from the other and monitor the ICMP packets with Wireshark.
+Note that I will be using the virtual machines (VM's) from this lab in future labs as well.

 <h2>Programs, Languages, and Utilities Used</h2>